Overall Length: 8.5″

 The brushed aluminum pocket clip on the Kershaw Piston works great.
 It is quad-mount; meaning this knife is accustom to left or right carry and tip up or tip down carry.
 Even though this is not a deep carry clip like you’d see on the Kershaw Cryo, it does allow the knife to sit rather low in the pocket which I really like.
 I will probably at some point duracoat the clip black at some point to lower it’s visibility.

 My final conclusion on the Kershaw Piston 1860: I really like this knife.
 It is on the larger side of what I would consider a EDC knife but the fact that it only weights 4oz makes it perfect for it’s size in my opinion.
 It has very nice ergonomics.
 I dunno why, but it’s ergonomics I feel is similar to the Zero Tolerance 0560 when I am carrying and using it.
 It just doesn’t hold a $280 dollar price tag.
 And while we’re talking money – this thing retails for under $80 bucks and it’s hand crafted here in the USA!!
 The only thing I feel they could have done better on this knife is implemented some jimping.

 It’s definitely a knife I will continue to keep in my EDC rotation.
-I bought mine from Knife-Depot in Louisiana and I had it on my door step here in Pennsylvania in two business days.
 If you’re in the market for a knife or just window shopping I would pick one of these up while there still in production.
-Save 10% off when you click HERE and enter promo code JMVROOMFCVFY.
+Please check this link for more information.